JeremyMeissner/OpenCV-Minecraft/README.md

 opencv_createsamples -img trees/1.jpg -bg negativeImage/negatives.txt -info sampleImageTest/cropped1.txt -num 128 -maxxangle 0.0 -maxyangle 0.0 -maxzangle 0.3 -bgcolor 255 -bgthresh 8 -w 48 -h 48
 ```

-> I've edit the `negativeImage/negatives.txt` and remove the relative folder on each line

 Next, you need to collect all the description files and combine into one file
 ```bash
 cat sampleImageTest/cropped*.txt > sampleImageTest/positives.txt